elizagamedev/anki-hanziweb/README.md

 studied.

 ## Installation
-This addon is not available on AnkiWeb as of right now; please download it from the releases tab, then install in Anki via `Tools -> Add-ons -> Install from file…`
+You may install this from its [Anki Web page](https://ankiweb.net/shared/info/125468335).
+You may alternatively download it from the GitHub releases page, then install in Anki via `Tools -> Add-ons -> Install from file…`

 ## Configuration
 You can configure Hanzi Web through Anki after installing via `Tools -> Add-ons